MicrosoftDocs/winrt-related/winrt-related-src/midl-3/reserved-keywords.md

 # Reserved keywords (MIDL 3.0)

 This topic lists the reserved keywords in MIDL 3.0.
 You may not use these keywords in the names of your runtime classes and members.
+Many of these reserved keywords are documented in the [MIDL 1.0 language reference](/windows/desktop/midl/midl-language-reference).

 > [!NOTE]
 > MIDL 3.0 is a struct superset of MIDL 1.0, MIDL 2.0, and MIDL 3.0.
 So this list encompasses the union of the reserved keywords for MIDL 1.0, MIDL 2.0, and MIDL 3.0.